jsaikrishna/ProductsData-as-a-Service/README.md

 Once the docker image is generated then follow the command below to run the generated docker image in the docker container where the port 8080 in the docker container is exposed to port 8088 in the host operating system.

-* Here as the input data is used in the JavaApplication then it is important to import the data file from the local to the docker container while running the docker image, so inorder to do that make sure to clone the repository to the desktop folder of locals system and then follow the command below to simultaneously export the inout data into docker container and run the docker image.
+* Here as the input data is used in the JavaApplication then it is important to import the data file from the local to the docker container while running the docker image, so inorder to do that make sure to clone the repository to the desktop folder of local system and then follow the command below to simultaneously export the input data file into docker container and run the docker image.

 ```
 docker run -p 8088:8080 -v ~/Desktop/ProductsData-as-a-Service/productsRESTAPI/data:/data docker-spring-productsrestapi